 Appreciation and Support for Researchers

 In June 2013, the European Commission awarded the University of Turku the right to use the HR Excellence in Research logo.
 The logo is a token of the university's commitment to continuous development of the position and working conditions of researchers along the guidelines set forth in the European Charter for Researchers.
-In Aug 2020, the right to use the logo was renewed for another three years.

 HR excellence logo

-Continuous Development and Assessment
+Continuous Development of Research Environment and Working Conditions

+The Human Resources Strategy for Researchers (HRS4R) is based on the values of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (Charter & Code) provide recommendations and good practice guidelines for the employment and recruitment of researchers.
-The Human Resources Strategy for Researchers (HRS4R) project is designed by the European Commission to facilitate the implementation of the Charter & Code.
 At the University of Turku the project is titled Appreciation and Support for Researchers.
-As a token of made progress and commitment to continuous development, the European Commission awards the HR Excellence in Research logo.

 In 2012, the University of Turku joined the 3rd cohort of the project, as one of the first 4 universities from Finland.
-In June 2013, the European Commission acknowledged the UTU implementation process and Action Plan, and gave UTU the right to use the HR Excellence in Research logo.
-The first Self-Assessment report and a revised Action Plan was published in 2016.
-The renewal process including external assessment took place in 2019-2020.
+In June 2013, the European Commission acknowledged the UTU implementation process and Action Plan, and gave the right to use the HR Excellence in Research logo.
+During the external assessment in 2019-2020 the Action Plan was updated and aligned with the University's new strategy for 2021-2030.
+The right to use the HR Excellence in Research logo was ending in August 2023, and with that in mind, an internal assessment was carried out during the spring of 2023 along with drawing up a new Action Plan for the years 2023-2026.
+The application for the renewal of the right to use the logo was submitted to the European Commission in August 2023.
+The favorable decision was received in May 2024.

 Acknowledged Good Practices